If you need to wind up the defined contribution (DC) scheme that you run, you must do so efficiently and properly.

-- Notify us that you are winding up your defined contribution (DC) scheme.
+- Notify us that you are winding up your DC scheme.

-- Submit a winding-up report if your scheme has not fully wound up two years after wind-up was triggered.
+- Submit a report if your scheme has not fully wound up two years after wind up was triggered.

-You and/or the employer may decide that you should close the scheme for a number of reasons.
-For example, you may decide that your scheme can’t meet the standards set out in the DC code.
+You and/or the employer may decide that you should wind up the scheme for a number of reasons.
+For example, you may decide that your scheme can't meet the standards set out in the DC code of practice and it would be in the best interests of the members to wind up the scheme.

-You should also be aware of when compulsory winding up of the scheme can be triggered, eg the scheme rules may require the scheme to be wound up if no participating employer remains or The Pensions Regulator may direct you to do so.
+You should also be aware of when compulsory winding up of the scheme can be triggered, eg the scheme rules may require the scheme to be wound up if no participating employer remains.

-If you decide to wind up your scheme, you must notify The Pensions Regulator.
-You can notify us using Exchange.
+If you decide to wind up your scheme, you must notify us when winding up has been triggered and again when the scheme has been formally wound up.
+You can notify us by updating your scheme’s status using Exchange.

-If the scheme has not fully wound up two years after wind-up was triggered, you must submit a winding-up report.
+If the scheme has not fully wound up two years after wind up was triggered, you must submit a report.
 You can submit the report using Exchange.

 Key wind-up activities